Cashflow Analysis

 - Bottom chart shows income/expenses with net flow.

-- Click Export to CSV to download the analysis.
+- Click Export to CSV to download the balance summary and category totals.

 Understanding the Charts